Sunday-AMATARE/Sunday-AMATARE.github.io/_pages/about.md

 News
 ======
-* August 2025: Our paper got accepted at IEEE Military Communications Conference, 2025 🎉 Congratulations to Abdullah Al Noman and Sunday Amatare for paper acceptance at IEEE MILCOM 2025.
+* August 2025: Our paper got accepted at IEEE Military Communications Conference, 2025 🎉
 * May 2025: Our paper, SauRON, won the Best Paper Award at IEEE INFOCOM (NetRobiCS), 2025.
-Congratulations Team 🎉 Congratulations to Gaurav Singh and Sunday Amatare for winning the Best Paper Award at the NetRobiCS workshop held in conjunction with IEEE INFOCOM 2025.
+Congratulations Team 🎉
 * February 2025: Our paper got accepted at IEEE INFOCOM (NetRobiCS), 2025 🎉
 * February 2025: Our paper got accepted at IEEE INFOCOM (DTwin), 2025 🎉
 * January 2025: Our paper got accepted at IEEE International Conference on Communications, 2025 🎉